CCBlueX/Documentation/md/modules/player/noslotset.md

 ## NoSlotSet

-Disallows forced slot changes by server.
+NoSlotSet prevents servers from forcibly changing your selected hotbar slot.
+Normally, a server can send a packet that switches your held item to a specific slot — a technique used by some minigame servers or anti-cheat systems to control what you are holding.
+With NoSlotSet enabled, those forced slot-change packets are blocked and your current slot selection is preserved.

+This module pairs naturally with tools that manage your hotbar silently, such as [SilentHotbar](/docs/modules/render/silenthotbar), since it ensures neither the server nor incoming packets can override what slot the client is actually reporting.
+It is most useful on servers that interfere with hotbar control as part of their game mechanics or anti-cheat behaviour.

 **Category:** Player
 **Enabled by default:** No

 ### Settings

-This module has no configurable settings beyond the standard key bind and visibility options.
+This module has no configurable settings.

-### Screenshots

-*Screenshots for NoSlotSet will be added in a future update.*

 ---
-*Last updated: 2026-02-13 — Based on [source code](https://github.com/CCBlueX/LiquidBounce/blob/dfe60ac/src%2Fmain%2Fkotlin%2Fnet%2Fccbluex%2Fliquidbounce%2Ffeatures%2Fmodule%2Fmodules%2Fplayer%2FModuleNoSlotSet.kt)*
+*Last updated: 2026-06-08 — Based on [source code](https://github.com/CCBlueX/LiquidBounce/blob/2b0edfcf2/src/main/kotlin/net/ccbluex/liquidbounce/features/module/modules/player/ModuleNoSlotSet.kt)*